SRD-Archive/srd-archive/Heroic Cairn (Revised)/Heroic Cairn - Revised.md

 will fall in disgrace.
 You dedicate your life to the cult and sworn vow of humility (you should not hoard treasures).
 Once per day you can Lay on Hands on someone to cure disease, poison or heal 1d6 STR.
 Paladins do not know any cantrips.
+Paladins start with an additional HP.

-Divine Character Creation:
+Divine Abilities:

+* Start with 3+1d2 HP.
 * Salvation Grace: Once per day you heal 1D6 to any abilities but you became Deprived until you take the time to mediate, pray or sleep.
 * Miracles: Every day, you can choose 3 Cleric spells related to your